Standing up for safer neighborhoods: New coalition, City of Seattle weigh in on confronting homelessness

 By Lindsay Peyton

 A new coalition has formed representing Seattle’s Ballard, Phinney, Queen Anne, Greenwood and Magnolia neighborhoods – and the group is ready to take a stand on crime and homelessness.

 Speak Out Seattle, created on Jan.
-5, is part of Safe Seattle, an advocacy group trying to end neighborhood crime, drug dealing and homelessness.
+5, is an advocacy group trying to end neighborhood crime, drug dealing and homelessness.

 “It’s a group of neighborhood associations, business owners and residents,” co-founder Harley Lever said.
 “Nobody’s satisfied with the situation going on in Seattle.
 The extremes are the voice, and I think regular people are frustrated.”